tkhquang/KCD2Tools/TPVToggle/README.md

 ## Features

-- Toggle between first-person and third-person views with configurable hotkeys (default: F3)
+- Toggle between first-person and third-person views with a keypress (default: F3)
-- Minimal performance impact through efficient memory scanning
+- Dedicated keys for forcing first-person or third-person view
-- Detailed logging for troubleshooting
+- Customize all key bindings through INI configuration
-- Flexible configuration file search to work with different game setups
+- Open-source with full transparency

 ## Installation